kanydao/CoSAM/README.md

 ### Dataset Example
-We provide examples of our dataset in npz format.
+We provide examples of our dataset in [examples](examples).
 Each npz file contains a dictionary with the following keys:

-- `image`: a numpy array of shape (H, W, D) representing the CT sequence.
+- `img`: a numpy array of shape (H, W, D) representing the CT sequence.
-- `lbl`: a numpy array of shape (H, W, D) representing the ground truth lymph nodesegmentation mask.
+- `label`: a numpy array of shape (H, W, D) representing the ground truth lymph nodesegmentation mask.
+- `H = W = 512`, `D = 15`

 An example of how to load the data and visualize it is given in [lymph_dataloader.py](lymph_dataloader.py).